giantoak/MMPP/README.md

 <h3>Description</h3>
 This is an R-implementation of Markov Modulated Poisson Process for unsupervised event detection in time series of counts data.
+For a detailed description of the algorithm and user guide go <a href="http://giantoak.github.io/MMPP_Tutorial">here</a>.

 <h3>Requirements</h3>
 This requires the base installation of R and the following libraries: